yl-msft/GalaxyExplorer/README.md

 window.
 All of the scenes in the Scenes to Build section should be checked.
 Choose Windows Store as the Platform.
-On the right side, choose Universal 10 as the SDK, "any device" as the Target device, XAML as the UWP Build Type, check "Copy References", check "Unity C# Projects" and then click Build.
+On the right side, choose Universal 10 as the SDK, "any device" as the Target device, XAML as the UWP Build Type, check "Unity C# Projects" and then click Build.
 Select the folder called 'UWP' and choose this folder.

 After the build completes successfully, an explorer window will pop up.
 Navigate into the UWP folder and double-click GalaxyExplorer.sln to launch